billrobertson42/derby2pg/README.md

 ## Notes

-Derby data types known not to work, fully or partially
+### Partially supported data types

+These Derby data types are known not to work.
+The program can should be able to tables for these columns but the export does not work.
+This might be addressable by adding an appropriate function to derby2pg.data/fata-formatter function.

 * XML -> Works for table generation, fails data export
 * CLOB -> Works for table generation, fails data export

-Derby data types not tested:
+### Derby data types not tested

 * BLOB
 * CHAR FOR BIT DATA